Grouping SKUs

 SKU groups minimize the complexity of product compliance.
 You're no longer solely responsible for researching and defining product data with SKU groups.

-When you use this resource, you don't have to know your product's tax code, country specific tariff codes, and other arcane data.
+When you use this resource, you don't have to know your product's tax code, country-specific tariff codes, or other arcane data.
 Digital River uses its product classification services to help you identify these values.

 SKU groups can also simplify the process of managing product data.

-If you decide to use product details and SKU groups in checkouts or checkout-sessions, then you don't have to persist any basic product data in Digital River's system.
+If you use product details and SKU groups in or , you don't have to persist any basic product data in Digital River's system.

 SKU groups allow you to open new markets with less effort.